z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 the graphics tile data the program can use and place on the screen.
 This data is loaded into BiFrost's tile images data area using the BIFROSTL_resetTileImages() function.
 This area has enough space for 256 tiles, although in this example only the first tile, tile 0, is used - the coloured ball.
+(In this example we add the constant value BIFROSTL_STATIC to the tile index.
+This is an indicator to the BiFrost engine that that we don't want BiFrost to animate the tile, which is a topic we're not covering here.)

 The BiFrost tile map is the in-memory representation of what's on the screen.
 Set a value in this array and the BiFrost engine will magically render a